-The Commission can only disburse funds for eligible project costs that are included in the project's scope of work as defined in the Project Agreement.
-Changes to the scope of work, including significant change orders, are the sole responsibility of the subdivision unless the district has approved a request to amend the scope.
+The Commission can only disburse funds for eligible project costs that are included in the project’s scope of work as defined in the Project Agreement.
+Changes to the scope of work are the sole responsibility of the subdivision unless the district has approved a request to amend the scope.

 Districts may choose to bill against their SCIP and LTIP allocations for costs incurred in administering these programs.
 If a district chooses to participate in this program 70% of allowable costs will be drawn from the SCIP allocation and 30% from the LTIP allocation.
 Each district may receive up to $65,000 per program year ($45,500 in SCIP and $19,500 in LTIP).

-Reimbursement is permitted for those costs directly incurred as a result of the need for labor, materials, supplies, equipment, travel and support services to perform the committee's statutory requirements.
+Reimbursement is permitted for those costs directly incurred because of the need for labor, materials, supplies, equipment, travel, and support services to perform the committee's statutory requirements.
 The District Integrating Committee must approve participation in this program.
 Each district making this election must prepare an annual work plan and budget outlining the administrative costs to be provided and a detailed summary of administrative cost.
 Approval by the District Integrating Committee must be documented in its meeting minutes and supplied with this material.